tetration/Argus/Readme.md

     - `status_report_interval`: Time (in seconds) between status reports.
     - `maximum_retries`: Maximum number of retries for unreachable websites.
     - `send_status_report`: Set to `TRUE` to enable status reports(If disabled the bot will only warn when a website is unreachable).
+    - `send_mail`: Set to `TRUE` to enable the bot to also send emails letting people know the status of websites.
+    - `EMAIL_HOST`: Your Email Server, example google is smtp.gmail.com.
+    - `EMAIL_PORT`: Your EMAIL Server PORT, example Gmail uses port 587.
+    - `EMAIL_HOST_USER`: Your Email address based on your Email Host that the bot will use to send automated emails
+    - `EMAIL_HOST_PASSWORD`: Your Email address app password
+    - `EMAIL_RECIPIENTS`: Email recipients that you would like to receive emails from the bot
+    - `SUPPORT_EMAILS`: Your Email address that the bot will use to send automated emails
 4. Run the script:
     ```bash
     python argus_bot.py